Our world is facing a very serious challenge with the spread of the coronavirus, but there is hope on the horizon.

 The economic impact of the coronavirus has been devastating for many businesses, especially in the restaurant, travel industries, entertainment, fashion, real estate and construction industries.

-But businesses that will come out of this with their doors still open are fighting to survive.
+Businesses that will come out of this with their doors still open are fighting to survive, all wondering, “What are some good marketing ideas?”
 They’re doing everything they can to keep revenue flowing as their customer base shrinks.

 Small businesses especially have been hit hard, but those considering COVID-19 marketing ideas and thinking outside the box will survive — and perhaps thrive — after this is mostly past us.